How to Use Your Health Insurance for Mental Health Care

 Talk to your health insurance provider

 If you already have insurance, call your provider and find out what your plan provides for mental health coverage.
 Most insurance plans cover therapeutic services.
-Start with your insurer’s network of mental health providers and note if they have a subspecialty that may be relevant to your needs, such as depression or bipolar disorder, and their approaches to care.
+Start with your insurer's network of mental health providers and note if they have a subspecialty relevant to your needs, such as depression or bipolar disorder, and their approaches to care.

 3. 3